 After the interview, you will also have to get your medical forms filled in at your GP.

-Numeracy Test - In this test, you will have to solve mathematical problems presented in a variety of ways.
+- Numeracy Test - On this test you will have to solve mathematical problems presented in a variety of ways.
 The questions are simple word problems, requiring basic arithmetic and geometry knowledge.
 The test helps to determine which roles are suitable for you.
-More about the Numeracy Test.
+Learn more about the Numeracy Test.

-Literacy Test - This tests your basic reading comprehension and writing skills.
-More about the Literacy Test.
+- Literacy Test - This tests your basic reading comprehension and writing skills.
+Learn more about the Literacy Test.

 *Candidates with Maths and English GCSE certificates of A-C are not required to sit the Numeracy and Literacy tests.*

 - Technical Selection Test - Applicants eligible for consideration for a technical role will also be required to take the Technical Selection Test.
 In this test, you will be given more mathematical questions, resembling GCSE level.
 More about the Technical Selection Test.

 Medical Examination - You will have to go through a thorough medical examination confirming that you are fit enough for the various physical tests.